-I have often found myself in the middle of a philosophical-type argument fuming with anger, all pissed off, full of anxiety, speaking or typing at the speed of light whatever my fast-beating heart and an inflating ego demanded of me.
+I have often found myself in the middle of philosophical arguments fuming with anger, full of anxiety.
+Speaking or typing at the speed of light what my fast-beating heart and an inflating ego demand of me.

-While my intention behind such discussions with others being — to simply discuss the things I have been reading, thinking or writing, I haven’t been able to stop myself from getting petty to the point of attempting to humiliate the other person with all kinds of insults to his/her intellectual capacities.
+While my intention behind discussing ‘deep’ things with others is almost always to share and hear things about I have been reading, thinking or writing, I haven’t been able to stop myself from getting petty to the point of attempting to humiliate the other person with all kinds of insults to his/her intellectual capacities.

-There a couple of things I am clear about:
+There are a couple of things I am clear about:

 - I *want* to have such discussions

-- I do not want to win the arguments, I just want to learn a thing or two, boast a bit and have a good time at the end of it all
+- I *don’t want* to win the arguments.
+I just want to learn a thing or two, boast a bit and have a good time at the end of it all!

-So, how can I stop the arguments from getting petty?
+So, how can I stop such philosophical arguments from getting petty?

 How can I handle such arguments better?

-I want to now see what goes on during such arguments by trying to identify some significant factors at work.
+The first thing is to see what goes on during such arguments by trying to identify some significant factors at work.

-The first thing to remember is that Man, being an intellectually advanced (relatively) animal, is very sensitive towards its intellectual abilities.
+- We have to remember that Man – being an intellectually advanced (relatively) animal – is very sensitive towards its intellectual abilities.

-The same factor is at work I think in our philosophical arguments.
+I think this factor is at work our petty philosophical arguments.

 The dignity factor

 I think this is why no one wants to lose such arguments.
-Because it would imply intellectual loss.
+As it would imply intellectual loss.
 Defeat.

 The other factor I found was Cultural/Identity Sensitivity.

-These are pretty substantial stuff.
-No wonder people get agitated.
+These are substantial stuff.
+No wonder people get agitated!
 Some even kill others for their views…This is a dangerous territory!

 The other factor is emotional sensitivity.